sopnode/oai5g-rru/README.md

 $ ./demo-oai.py -s inria_sc
 ```

+Using the `-R` option, you can select the type of RRU to be used in the scenario.
+Currently on R2lab, the gnb can be either a USRP B210, a USRP N300, a USRP N320, a AW2S Jaguar, a AW2S Panther or you can choose to use instead the OAI5G RF simulator.
+Note that the gnb configuration file name is specified within the **demo-oai.sh** script and all the gnb configuration files are located in the **oai5g-rru/ran-config/conf/** directory.
+Gnb k8s charts are located in the **oai5g-rru/ran-config/charts/** directory.

 We added the two following options to be used only when the demo-oai.py script has already run at least once, i.e., when FIT nodes have joined the k8s cluster and OAI5G setup is ready for R2lab:

 * `--stop` to remove all OAI5G pods.